opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

     ```

     - Enter the AWS region that you entered above and respond `yes` to the prompt.
-    - This will terminate the EC2 instance and all resources created and also delete the files that were locally created in the terraform working directory i.e. the *.ovpn user profile and the keypair file that was created earlier
+    - This will terminate the EC2 instance and delete all resources created and also delete the files that were locally created in the terraform working directory i.e. the *.ovpn user profile and the keypair file that was created earlier

     ![Terraform Destroy Command](../../assets/images/ovpn-terraform-destroy.png "Terraform Destroy Command")